-Denatured Thrifts – This depop seller was recommended to me by friend, Libby, who, like the owner of the store, is an alumna of the university that I work for.
+Denatured Thrifts – This Depop seller was recommended to me by my friend, Libby, who, like the owner of the store, is an alumna of the university that I work for.
 They specialize in vintage and is based in Pittsburgh, PA.

 LGBTQ+ People to Follow